soswav/bigrat/readme.md

 (you will also need to download stuff with pip)

 uh, here's a shortcut if you use linux: `cd ~/ && curl -O https://raw.githubusercontent.com/soswav/bigrat/main/bot.py && nano ~/bot.py`

+github.com/wascertified is the COWOWENR!!!
+PROPS TO EM'! also thanks really much dud!